-- The average annual production capacity or rate is defined as the permitted annual production amount in acre-feet multiplied by 0.62 to equal gallons per minute of production on an average annual basis.
-The assigned contiguous acreage circle footprints under this formula for a new well registered or permitted by the District after September 14, 2023, shallmay not overlap between wells in the same aquifer. - More than one well may be assigned to the production acreage at the discretion of the Board as long as the spacing requirements are met.
+The average annual production capacity or rate is defined as the permitted annual production amount in acre-feet multiplied by 0.62 to equal gallons per minute of production on an average annual basis.
+The assigned contiguous acreage circle footprints under this formula for a new well registered or permitted by the District after September 14, 2023, shall not overlap between wells in the same aquifer.

 The maximum well pumping capacity denoted in gallons per minute in an operating permit does not mean that the well is authorized by the District to pump that maximum capacity on a year round basis.
 The authorized amount of water to be produced annually by a permittee is not tied to the pump size.
-The authorized withdrawal

-- amount of groundwater is stated in each well permit as the rate of production, which authorizes a maximum gpm production, not to exceed a specified number of acre-feet of groundwater production each year. - The permitted groundwater production capacity is also subject to the spacing requirements in Section 6, as well as the availability, production, and beneficial use limits in Section 7. - This provision applies to new wells in the Simsboro Aquifer that did not meet the definition of an existing well as of December 2, 2004. - This provision applies to permit applications for new wells to be drilled in the Queen City, Sparta, Yegua-Jackson, Calvert Bluff, Carrizo and Hooper aquifers that are deemed to be administratively complete after May 9, 2013. - (1)(6) This requirement also applies to applications to amend a permit by increasing the annual production amount.
-If an existing permit is amended to increase the annual production amount, then the entire permit must meet the production acreage rule in effect at the time that the administratively complete application is submitted for the permit amendment to increase the annual production.
+The authorized withdrawal amount of groundwater is stated in each well permit as the rate of production, which authorizes a maximum gpm production, not to exceed a specified number of acre-feet of groundwater production each year.

+The permitted groundwater production capacity is also subject to the spacing requirements in Section 6, as well as the availability, production, and beneficial use limits in Section 7.

+This provision applies to new wells in the Simsboro Aquifer that did not meet the definition of an existing well as of December 2, 2004.

+This provision applies to permit applications for new wells to be drilled in the Queen City, Sparta, Yegua-Jackson, Calvert Bluff, Carrizo and Hooper aquifers that are deemed to be administratively complete after May 9, 2013.

+This requirement also applies to applications to amend a permit by increasing the annual production amount.
+If an existing permit is amended to increase the annual production amount, then the entire permit must meet the production acreage rule.